3.13 Case Study Conclusion: Diet Dilemma

 • DNA makes up genes, and the sequence of nitrogen bases in DNA makes up the genetic code for the synthesis of proteins.
 RNA helps synthesize proteins in cells.
 The genetic code in DNA is also passed from parents to offspring during reproduction, explaining how inherited characteristics are passed from one generation to the next.

-• A is a process that changes some chemical substances into others.
-A substance that starts a chemical reaction is called a , and a substance that forms in a chemical reaction is called a .
+• A chemical reaction is a process that changes some chemical substances into others.
+A substance that starts a chemical reaction is called a reactant, and a substance that forms in a chemical reaction is called a product.
 During the chemical reaction, bonds break in reactants and new bonds form in products.

-• Chemical reactions can be represented by .
-According to the , mass is always conserved in a chemical reaction, so a chemical equation must be balanced, with the same number of atoms of each type of element in the products as in the reactants.
+• Chemical reactions can be represented by chemical equations.
+According to the law of conservation of mass, mass is always conserved in a chemical reaction, so a chemical equation must be balanced, with the same number of atoms of each type of element in the products as in the reactants.

 • Many chemical reactions occur all around us each day, such as iron rusting and organic matter rotting, but not all changes are chemical processes.
 Some changes, such as ice melting or paper being torn into smaller pieces, are physical processes that do not involve chemical reactions and the formation of new substances.

-• All chemical reactions involve energy, and they require to begin. release energy. absorb energy.
+• All chemical reactions involve energy, and they require activation energy to begin.
+Exothermic reactions release energy.
+Endothermic reactions absorb energy.

 • Virtually all living things on Earth require liquid water.
 Only a tiny per cent of Earth’s water is fresh liquid water.
 Water exists as a liquid over a wide range of temperatures, and it dissolves many substances.
 These properties depend on water’s polarity, which causes water molecules to “stick” together through weak bonds called hydrogen bonds.